 Most often, women who experience incontinence have a combination of stress and urge incontinence.
 Menopause incontinence also incorporates both of these, but you could also have painful urination, or nocturia.
 Nocturia is when you need to get out of bed to go to the bathroom several times every night.

-Menopause incontinence is also managed by continence care products, kegel exercise and lifestyle changes.
+Menopause incontinence is also managed by continence care products ranging from light pads to adult diapers, kegel exercise and lifestyle changes.
 In many cases, these treatment options are successful, although occasionally other treatments are necessary.

 Bladder training may be recommended.
 This is when you train the bladder to be able to hold more urine, and lengthen the time between your bathroom visits.
 Some doctors recommend medical interventions, such as pessaries to hold the bladder up, or as a last resort, surgery to put the bladder in a better position.

 Hormone replacement therapy is not an approved treatment for menopause related incontinence, but there is some anecdotal evidence that some women do experience improvement after beginning HRT.

 The side effects of some medications can include incontinence.
 The type of medication can determine the type of incontinence you experience.
 For example, diuretics are engineered to reduce blood pressure by flushing the excess salt and water out of the body, which then reduces the amount of work the kidneys need to do.